 When it comes to brand awareness, the ultimate goal is to get your advergame to go viral.
 There’s a significant amount of luck involved in this, but good, simple game design is essential.
 Social sharing features can also help build momentum when your game reaches a certain level of popularity

 Advergames typically follow a simple format, and build their target brand into the game in a conspicuous way.
 Ultimately the purpose of an advergame is to serve as an interactive ad.

-KFC Shrimp Attack is a simple mobile game where players have to protect the KFC base from attacking shrimp sticks by swiping.
+KFC Shrimp Attack is a simple mobile game that involves having to protect the KFC headquarters from attacking KFC shrimp sticks by swiping.

 Players could record their high scores and share via social media.
-It proved highly popular, bringing in 800,000 players, so many that KFC had to stop the game half way through the campaign because they ran out of the shrimp strips it was built to promote.
+It proved highly popular, bringing in 800,000 players, so many that KFC had to stop the game half way through the campaign because they ran out of shrimp strips.

 Hyundai Chop Shop was a hugely successful advergame launched by Hyundai in collaboration with AMC’s ‘The Walking Dead’ TV series.
 The game allowed players to modify Hyundai cars with hundred of different zombie killing add-ons and weapons.

 Hyundai had already secured a lucrative product placement in the series with the Tucson SUV.
-Hyundai chop shop was downloaded millions of times and it did a lot to increase brand awareness at the time.
+All-in-all, Hyundai chop shop was downloaded millions of times.and did a lot to increase brand awareness at the time.

 Advergames aren’t appropriate for all businesses, but they’re a great option if you’re a consumer-facing brand with an accessible product lineup.

 If you’d like to find out more about gamification, download our Gamification White Paper.